 Low Flow Oxygen Concentrator Comparison and Review

-Low Flow Oxygen Concentrators are designed to provide continuous oxygen flow of less than 5 liters per minute (LPM).
+Low Flow Oxygen Concentrators provide continuous oxygen flow of fewer than 5 liters per minute (LPM).
 These oxygen machines are designed to accommodate both adults and pediatrics.
-Since most oxygen patients require only 2 liters of oxygen or less per minute, these low flow concentrators have a very wide application.
+Since most oxygen patients require only 2 liters of oxygen or less per minute, these low flow concentrators have an extensive application.
 Some of the low flow oxygen concentrators for sale target the pediatric market since children have a smaller lung capacity.
 Unfortunately, "low flow" in the mind of many consumers is not an adult oxygen concentrator.
-However, low flow oxygen concentrators are capable of serving both children and adults and offers many advantages that bigger higher-flow concentrators are unable to provide.
+However, low flow oxygen concentrators are capable of serving both children and adults and offer many advantages that bigger higher-flow concentrators are unable to provide.

-This oxygen concentrator comparison examines the top low-flow home oxygen concentrators on the market, offering 2 to 3 liters of oxygen therapy per minute.
-These concentrators include two concentrators from AirSep--the VisionAire 2 and the VisionAire 3--and the SimplyFlo from Respironics.
-A side-by-side comparison of the Low Flow Home Oxygen Concentrators is provided below this review.
+This oxygen concentrator comparison update for 2020 examines the top low-flow home oxygen concentrators on the market, offering 2 to 3 liters of oxygen therapy per minute.
+This update, however, finds only one of these pediatric concentrators still in production-the Respironics SimplyFlo 2 Liter Oxygen Concentrator.
+Caire discontinued the VisionAire 2 and the VisionAire 3 Liter Oxygen Concentrator.
+At the time of this update, there are still a few VisionAire 3's left in inventory to purchase; however, there are no more VisionAire 2 models available.
+Since only two models are currently available to buy, the SimplyFlo 2 and the VisionAire 3, a review follows below.
+A side-by-side comparison of these two low flow home oxygen concentrators displays below the review.
 At the bottom of this page are links to research studies regarding Low-Flow Oxygen Therapy.

 Additional oxygen concentrator rankings, reviews and comparison charts can be viewed by clicking on the links below: